Nemea

-Nemea (/ˈniːmiə/; Νεμέα; Νεμέη) is an ancient site in the northeastern part of the Peloponnese, in Greece.
-Formerly part of the territory of Cleonae in ancient Argolis, it is today situated in the regional unit of Corinthia.
+Nemea (/ˈniːmiə/; Νεμέα; Νεμέη) was an ancient sanctuary in the northeastern Peloponnese, today in the regional unit of Corinthia, Greece.
+Formerly part of the territory of Cleonae in ancient Argolis, its location on neutral ground on the borders of ancient Archaia, Arcadia, Argolis and Corinth was ideal for the creation of a panhellenic religious centre and one of the four prestigious Panhellenic games along with Delphi, Isthmia and Olympia.
+The Nemean Games were celebrated in the eleven Nemean odes in the 4th book of Epinikia of Pindar dating from 476 BC.

 The small village of Archaia Nemea (formerly known as "Iraklion") is immediately southwest of the archaeological site, while the new town of Nemea lies to the west.

-Here, in Greek mythology, Heracles overcame the Nemean Lion, and here, during Antiquity, the Nemean Games were held (ending c.
-235 BC) and were celebrated in the eleven Nemean odes of Pindar.